-Weeks and Seasons
+Weeks And Seasons

-All the available series have a schedule, where you’ll be able to find what time the series races at, and at what tracks.
+All the available series have a schedule, where you’ll be able to find what time the series races, and at what tracks.
 From here, you can hone in on the different types of series, but first, you might realise you can’t race in all of them…

-In all the disciplines, there are classes from Rookie to A license.
-Every class has multiple series’ where you can earn both iRating and Safety Rating – the higher up the spectrum you get the more series’ you will unlock.
+In all the disciplines, there are classes from Rookie to A license and even the prestigious Pro license which we cover here.
+Every class has multiple series’ where you can earn both iRating and Safety Rating – the higher up the spectrum you get the different types of series you will unlock.

-If you have a D license or higher, you need to have a 3.5 Safety Rating or higher, and also four MPR races or four time trials.
+If you have a D license or higher, you can get yourself in-season promotions by acquiring a 4.0 Safety Rating or higher and also four MPR races or four time trials.
 This is the same as you go up the ladder, and as you progress through here, you’ll become eligible for more series.

 If you want to learn more about the iRacing license progressions system, you can read our article explaining exactly that.

 Endurance and Sprint series

 Amongst the plethora of series’ on offer, you may realise there are two types of series – Endurance and Sprint.
 Endurance series’ such as the GT Endurance VRS Series are with a team, whilst most of the Sprint series are individual races.
 Obvious changes with these are things such as driver swaps, pit stop strategies and race lengths.

 With endurance racing, it’s very handy that your teammate can do the strategy when you are driving, or just split the hours with.
 It’s a completely different experience from the fast-paced nature of a sprint, but the way you build your iRating and safety rating changes.